Concentration in Chinese or Japanese Language & Literature

 - A minimum of 30 graduate credit hours** that must include:

-- No more than 3 hours of directed readings courses in a language can be included in the required 30 hours
+- No more than 6 hours of directed readings courses may be included in the required 30 hours.

-- At least one course at the 500-level or above in the literature of the country of the student's concentration
+- Students are expected to take at least one course at the 500 level or above in the literature of their concentration.

 For additional information about graduate study in the East Asian Languages & Cultures department, including a course listing and information about funding opportunities, see the Graduate page of our website.
-For application information, see Admission, or contact the department's Graduate Academic Advisor, Cari Ann Kreienhop.
+For application information, see Admission, or contact the department's Graduate Academic Advisor, Aley Pennington.